fosfad/json-pointer/README.md

 ### Processing JSON documents

 Functions for processing JSON Pointers are designed to work only with JSON-like JavaScript structures, like those returned by [`JSON.parse()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) method.
-If these functions will meet [`undefined`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/undefined), [`Function`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function) or [`Symbol`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol) types or [`Infinity`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Infinity) and [`NaN`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NaN) numbers, then behavior is not clear because these types and values are not explicitly supported by the library.
+If these functions meet [`undefined`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/undefined), [`Function`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function) or [`Symbol`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol) types or [`Infinity`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Infinity) and [`NaN`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NaN) numbers, then behavior is not clear because these types and values are not explicitly supported by the library.
 It may be changed in the future, so you may [create an issue](https://github.com/fosfad/json-pointer/issues) describing your use case why you and others may need it.

 #### `getValueByJsonPointer` function

-This method allows you to resolve JSON Pointer references.
+Gets value from JSON by JSON Pointer.
 This method accepts JSON, JSON Pointer (it may be a string or `JsonPointer` object) and returns JSON value resolved by given Pointer.

 If JSON Pointer references a nonexistent value, `PointerReferencesNonexistentValue` error will be thrown.

 Usage example: